Texas' 6-week abortion ban lets private citizens sue in an unprecedented legal approach – KION546

 “The way the bill is structured incentivizes vigilante lawsuits that will harass abortion providers and those who support providing abortions in Texas,” Adriana Piñon, an attorney at the Texas chapter of ACLU, told CNN.

 The approach was aimed at insulating the law from the sort of federal legal challenges that would prevent it from going into effect.
-One such lawsuit — brought by several clinics represented by the ACLU and other groups — is now mired in a complicated procedural dispute that has prompted the clinics to ask for a Supreme Court intervention.
+One such lawsuit — brought by several clinics represented by the ACLU and other groups — is now mired in a complicated procedural dispute that has prompted the clinics to ask for a Supreme Court intervention, which didn’t come as of 1:30 a.m.
+ET Wednesday.

 The upshot is that while the legal fight plays out, providers in Texas may have to decide whether they want to risk costly litigation brought by private plaintiffs who seek damages under the state law.

-Note: This story was updated after the law took effect Wednesday morning.